Amremad719/Sudoku/README.md

 ## Installation

-To install the game, follow these steps:

-1. Download the game installation file from [link].
-2. Run the installer and follow the on-screen instructions.
-3. Launch the game and start playing.
+You can install the latest release [here](https://github.com/Amremad719/Sudoku/releases/tag/v1.0.0).

 ## Support and Feedback

-If you encounter any issues or have suggestions for improving the game, please feel free to [create an issue](link-to-issues) or contact me at [amremadimp@gmail.com].
+If you encounter any issues or have suggestions for improving the game, please feel free to [create an issue](https://github.com/Amremad719/Sudoku/issues) or contact me at [amremadimp@gmail.com].

 Enjoy the game and happy Sudoku solving!